JonathanWilbur/mueller-report/volume1.md

 Kislyak.
 626 Simes perceived the introduction to be positive and friendly, but thought it clear that Kislyak and Trump had just met for the first time.
 627 Kislyak also met Kushner during the pre- speech reception.
-The two shook hands and chatted for a minute or two, during which Kushner recalled Kislyak saying, "we like what your candidate is saying... it's refreshing. " 628
+The two shook hands and chatted for a minute or two, during which Kushner recalled Kislyak saying, "we like what your candidate is saying... it's refreshing."
+628

 Several public reports state that, in addition to speaking to Kushner at the pre-speech reception, Kislyak also met or conversed with sessions at that time.
 629 sessions stated to